Jakob Ankersen

-Jakob Ankersen (born 22 September 1990) is a Danish professional footballer who plays as a winger for Randers FC in the Danish Superliga.
-He is the twin brother of FC Copenhagen player Peter Ankersen.
+Jakob Svarrer Ankersen (born 22 September 1990) is a Danish professional footballer who plays as a winger for Danish 1st Division club Esbjerg fB.
+He is the twin brother of FC Nordsjælland player Peter Ankersen.

 Career

 Esbjerg fB

 On 24 June 2009, alongside his twin brother signed a professional contract and was promoted to the first team squad.
 He got his breakthrough in the 2010–11 season and was rewarded with a new contract until 2014.
 He extended his contract once again in July 2012 this time until 2016.
 He quickly became a regular part of the squad and played 32 league games in the 2012–13 season.

 Alongside twin brother Peter, he played an integral part of the Esbjerg fB team that following promotion won the Danish Cup and finished 4th in the Danish Superliga, forming a fast and aggressive right side for Esbjerg.

 After three successful season, Ankersen became a very wanted player, and his agent revealed in December 2013, that there had bin interest from the Netherlands and Belgium.
 According to BT, Ankersen rejected a bid from Norwegian club Rosenborg BK in August 2014.